ncar-xdev/ecgtools/CONTRIBUTING.rst

 =============================================
-Contributing to ecg
+Contributing to ecgtools
 =============================================

 Contributions are highly welcomed and appreciated.
 Every little help counts, so do not hesitate!

-The following sections cover some general guidelines regarding development in ecg for maintainers and contributors.
+The following sections cover some general guidelines regarding development in ecgtools for maintainers and contributors.
 Nothing here is set in stone and can't be changed.
 Feel free to suggest improvements or changes in the workflow.